The Taliban never gave up. They fought from the mountain caves of Afghanistan. They never asked for a referendum, they kept on fighting.

 Eritrea fought a bitter war with Ethiopia before it got its independence.
-Tigray region of Ethiopia are currently fighting Ethiopian federal forces for independence.
-South Sudan fought Sudan for independence, and etc.
+Tigray region of Ethiopia is currently fighting Ethiopian federal forces for independence.
+South Sudan fought Sudan for independence, etc.

-And thus, if IPOB want an independent Biafra, they should be ready to fight for it.
-Like the Taliban fought from the caves, IPOB should be fighting from the bushes in the south-east and from the mangroves of the south-south.
+And thus, if IPOB wants an independent Biafra, they should be ready to fight for it.
+Like the Taliban fought from the caves, IPOB should be fighting from the bushes in the southeast and from the mangroves of the south-south.

 Asking for a referendum WILL not give IPOB Biafra.
 Asking people to sit at home every Monday WILL not give you Biafra.
 Buhari does not understand the meaning of public opinion, and he does not respect human rights either, because democracy is non-existent in Africa.

 Hence, IPOB should do the needful if they truly want an independent Biafran republic.
-Propaganda do not win wars and will never grant you independence.
-The UN, EU, US, etc, do not intervene in countries’ internal affairs until blood start flowing everywhere.
+Propaganda does not win wars and will never grant you independence.
+The UN, EU, US, etc, do not intervene in countries’ internal affairs until blood started flowing everywhere.

 By the way, why would Buhari and his Fulani jihadists give up the advantage they have at the moment.
 Allowing Biafra to go would amount to depriving themselves of their only source of income – southern crude oil and VAT.

 One more thing, the first Biafran war lasted for about 3 years because DIM Ojukwu fought from the bushes of the southeast.
 The terrain was inaccessible to the Allied forces.
 Even the Uli airstrip was covered with leaves after the landing and departure of Biafran supply flights, to conceal it from the Nigerian intelligence forces.